cout970/KDS/README.md

 we recommend using [Kotlin Koans](https://play.kotlinlang.org/byExample/01_introduction/01_Hello%20world), It's a list of interactive tutorials that walks you through the language, teaches you the basics and gives you challenges to show that you are really learning.

+## Status
+Currently, basic features work but there are a lot of limitations: no inline, you can't expose classless functions of a script, you need to call Scripting.include() to use content in another script, include() is async (executed after the current scrip has finished), no debugging in script, line numbers are erased at runtime, etc.
+Also, there are several errors in the script engine, sometimes when a script is re-evaluated it generates a compiler frontend error.

+The Kotlin compiler is under a rewrite to increase performance, allow compiler plugins and allow better customization in the script engine.
+This is scheduled for Kotlin 1.4 but may take a while more to get stable enough for this use case.